 - CT and MRI scans usually show nonspecific features of an abscess but do provide accurate anatomical localisation, which can aid tissue sampling.

-- Microbiology: direct isolation of the organism from a clinical specimen or from 'sulphur granules' is necessary for a definitive diagnosis.
+- Microbiology: direct isolation of the organism from a clinical specimen or from 'sulfur granules' is necessary for a definitive diagnosis.
 However, the failure rate of isolation is high.

 - Serological assays have been developed but sensitivity and specificity need to be improved before they become clinically useful.